sholladay/dotfiles/README.md

       ServerAliveInterval 30
       ServerAliveCountMax 1000
     ```
- - If using [Sublime Text](https://www.sublimetext.com), install Package Control(https://packagecontrol.io).

 ## TODO

-1. Bootstap / init script, for easy set up.
+1. Bootstrap / init script for easy set up.
 2. Explore using Yeoman for a more powerful, DRY, templating-based approach.
-3. Automatically `brew install git node`, etc.
-4. Automatically set up `brew cask` for easy GUI app installs.